Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Discussion and Conclusion

 An important lesson learned from the operational deployment is the necessity of evaluating models on full satellite granules which exposes performance issues not apparent in tiled datasets.
 While our initial models produced numerous false positives on these full scenes, we found that model ensembles provided a simple yet effective approach, to reducing false positive detections by over 74\% (in comparison with previous deep learning models presented in \citep{STARCOP}).
 This issue stems from the out-of-distribution (OOD) challenge inherent within our application; the training data is necessarily biased toward locations with methane-emitting infrastructure.
 Consequently, when a model processes a full granule, it encounters vast areas of OOD content—such as cities, roads, rivers, and mountains—that were underepresented during training.
 Ensembling mitigates this problem by smoothing over-confident predictions on unfamiliar terrains and the resulting model uncertainty can be used to identify these OOD samples automatically~\citep{beluch2018power, gal2016dropout_uncert, ruuvzivcka2020deep}.
 This finding suggests that, in addition to ensembling, future work should focus on curating a more exhaustive set of negative training samples to further improve model robustness.

 Our models have been successfully integrated into the operational workflow of the MARS at UNEP's IMEO.
-Over approximately 5 months of deployment, the system has facilitated the verification of \totalleaks methane leak event, leading to \totalnotified formal stakeholder notifications and 1 machine learning driven methane leak mitigation.
+Over approximately \fix{\howmanymonthsdeployedN}months of deployment, the system has facilitated the verification of \fix{\totalleaks} methane leak events, leading to \fix{\totalnotified} formal stakeholder notifications and \fix{at least one methane leak mitigation made possible by machine learning} (shown as first row in Figure \ref{fig:mitigation_cases}).
 Crucially, the system enables the discovery of previously unknown emission sources by systematically monitoring coverage of MARS and enhances the comprehensiveness of global methane emission observations.

 Looking ahead, we identify two promising research directions for further reducing false positive detections.
 One approach is to implement a post-processing filter based on the spectral similarity of model-delineated plumes, a technique explored in~\citep{xiang2025identification}.
 A more fundamental alternative involves developing end-to-end machine learning models that learn directly from radiance data~\citep{HyperspectralViTs}.
 Such an approach could yield significant performance gains by bypassing the reliance on intermediate methane enhancement products, which can introduce noise and limit accuracy.
 Another promising research direction is the integration of diverse, expert-annotated datasets to create more nuanced ground truth labels.
 Combining the labels from this work with those recently released by~\citep{green2023_JPL_labels}, for instance, would enable a systematic analysis of inter-expert agreement.
 This approach mirrors advances in other remote sensing fields, such as cloud segmentation, where multi-class labels have proven superior to simple binary masks~\citep{aybar2022cloudsen12}.
 For methane detection, such refined labels would be invaluable, allowing models to differentiate between strong and weak emissions to characterize plume morphology by distinguishing the dense source from its more diffuse tail.